Leuchtfeuer/mautic-CompanyTags-bundle/README.md

 ## Known Issues
 * In the Company Tahgs view, bulk delete is currently not working
+* Tags that are in use are protected from deletion, but NOT via API

 ## Future Ideas
 * Add single and bulk action for modifiying Company Tags to Company list view